deszczowy/hummingbird/ROADMAP.md

 - build executables, compiled version available to download
 - dark mode.
+- focus mode
 - settings save in database

 ## Version 0.7

-- create different notebooks, switch between them
+- create different notebooks
+- special window for notebooks and context switch

 ## Version 0.8

-- todo list next to sodenotes, stored in database
+- todo list next to sidenotes, stored in database

+## Version 0.9

+- two notes direction (contexts), the main, which is database and 'projects' opened from files

 ## Backlog